 In all following discussion, "low" means the pulldown structure is on or active, and the pullup structure is off or inactive.
 The opposite settings are referred to as "high".

-The transition is triggered by action at the die using the [Submodel Spec] V_trigger_r and V_trigger_f subparameters.
-The initialization and transitions are shown in Tables 8 through 10.
+The transition is triggered by action at the die using the [Submodel Spec] $V{trigger}$ and $V{trigger}$ subparameters.
+The initialization and transitions are set as follows: